luna215/signoz.io/blog/2023-09-14-is-opentelemetry-a-first-class-citizen-in-your-dashboard-a-datadog-and-newrelic-comparison.md

 ### Behind the scenes: different data

-New relic has a very useful feature to see the query that constructed any chart in the UI.
-Looking at the queries for even a very basic statistic like ‘throughput’ show the problem: even with a custom query or dashboard, it’s not possible to ‘stitch’ OpenTelemetry data together with proprietary New Relic monitoring.
+New relic has a very useful feature to see the query that behind any chart in the UI.
+Looking at the queries for even a very basic statistic like ‘throughput’ shows the problem: even with a custom query or dashboard, it’s not possible to ‘stitch’ OpenTelemetry data together with proprietary New Relic monitoring.

 Query 1: throughput on a New Relic-instrumented app,